premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- A mindset reflects an individual's assumptions and preffered methods for decision making and problem solving.
+- A mindset reflects an individual's assumptions and preferred methods for decision-making and problem-solving.
 - A tester’s mindset should include curiosity, professional pessimism, a critical eye, attention to detail, and a motivation for good and positive communications and relationships.
 - A tester’s mindset tends to grow and mature as the tester gains experience.